 Earn Free Travel Fast

-Every dollar spent with any Southwest credit card earns at least one— and sometimes two or three— Rapid Rewards points.
-And right now, Southwest offers each new cardholder 50,000 bonus points if he/she spends $1,000 in the first three months of a new account.
-That’s enough for two free round trips to most places Southwest flies.
+Every dollar spent with any Southwest credit card earns at least one— and sometimes up to four— Rapid Rewards points.
+And Southwest currently offers each new cardholder 100,000 bonus points if he/she spends $4,000 in the first five months of a new account.
+That’s the most generous bonus ever offered.
+And it’s enough for 4-5 round trips to most places Southwest flies!

 Southwest also offers bonus points for vacation packages purchased at its website and for bookings with its hotel and rental car partners.